 In this condition, the spaces of the spinal canal compress the nerves that pass through your lumbar region to your legs.
 It develops gradually, causing the spinal disc to turn spongy as a person ages.
 It is also referred to as pseudo claudication, central spinal stenosis, or foraminal spinal stenosis.

 People suffering from this condition experience weakness in the arms or legs, numbness, and difficulty maintaining balance.
 It is more prevalent in people over 60 years of age.
-Using a combination of physical therapy and non-surgical injections, pain management doctors can relieve this condition.
+Using a combination of physical therapy such as that found at LifeMotion, and non-surgical injections, pain management doctors can relieve this condition.

 Degenerative disc is an age-related problem.
 When an individual crosses their 40s, the spinal discs might become stiff because of wear and tear.
 They can break down, causing immense pain in the lower back.
 This pain intensifies while lifting a heavy object, bending, or twisting your lower back.